Augmented LRFS-based Filter: Holistic Tracking of Group Objects: Augmented LRFS-based Filter for GOT Problem

-For each state $\mathsf{x}$ in a given multi-state $\mathsf{X}$, it can be either detected with probability $p_D(\mathsf{x})$ or not detected with probability $1-p_D(\mathsf{x})$.
-Moreover, if detected, it will generate a measurement $z$ with likelihood $g(z|\mathsf{x})$.
-Thus, the measurement generated by the state $\mathsf{x}$ can be formulated by a Bernoulli RFS with parameters $p_D(\mathsf{x})$ and $g(\cdot|\mathsf{x})$.
-Furthermore, under the assumption that all states in $\mathsf{X}$ are mutually independent, it can be inferred that all measurements generated by these states form a multi-Bernoulli RFS $W$ distributed according to
+For each state $\mathsf{x}$ in a given multi-state $\mathsf{X}$, it has two possible choices.
+First, it may be detected with probability $p_D(\mathsf{x})$ and generates a measurement $z$ with likelihood function $g(z|\mathsf{x})$.
+Second, it may be not detected with probability $1-p_D(\mathsf{x})$.
+Thus, the generated measurement can be formulated by a Bernoulli RFS with parameters $p_D(\mathsf{x})$ and $g(\cdot|\mathsf{x})$.
+Furthermore, if all states in $\mathsf{X}$ are mutually independent, it can be inferred that all measurements generated by $\mathsf{X}$ form a multi-Bernoulli RFS $W$ distributed according to